How to Champion Mentoring in your Organization

 1. Prepare Before You Launch

 Let HR or management know you want to spearhead this initiative and why (hot tip: our Business Case for Mentoring tip sheet can help).
-Also, make sure you state your desire to see this eventually applied throughout the wider organisation.
+Also, make sure you state your desire to see this eventually applied throughout the wider organization.

 Let them know you’re happy to use your team as a pilot cohort, and that you’ll be submitting a report on how the pilot went.
 While you’re happy to manage this pilot, also note that you think a designated Program Coordinator would be best when the program is implemented more broadly.